“One of Brazil's greatest hotel experiences, set in a private nature reserve 3.5 hours' drive - or a short helicopter flight - north of Rio”

 - A sensational location in Minas Gerais, surrounded by rainforests and the best of rural Brazil’s landscape

-- Fantastic food, drawing on local specialities; all meals are included, and you can dine where you like
+- Fantastic food, drawing on local specialties; all meals are included, and you can dine where you like

-- The whole project is a truly commendable endeavour to preserve local habitats and to empower local people
+- The whole project is a truly innovative endeavour to preserve local habitats and to empower local communities and culture

 - News of the Fazenda has yet to get outside Brazil and you could be the only guests, especially if you stay midweek

-- It’s a 3.5 hour drive from Rio, but in a country as gigantic as Brazil, that's not so bad (and you can helicopter in, if time is tight)
+- It’s a 4-hour drive from Rio, but in a country as gigantic as Brazil, that's not so bad (and you can helicopter in, if time is tight)

 Best time to go